doc4d/4d-web-studio/docs/webforms/rendering.md

 ## Rendering webforms

 Webforms can be rendered from the 4D Web Studio IDE, or directly in the browser.
-This second option is useful if your web server is launched using 4D Server.

 ### From the 4D Web Studio IDE

 When you click on the **Render** button, a new browser tab opens at the following address: